-Absolute Return Barrier Securities due April 1, 2022 Linked to the Performance of the S&P 500® Index
+Linked to the Performance of the S&P 500® Index

-- Investors will not receive any interest or dividend payments.
-The securities do not guarantee any return of principal at maturity. - If the Final Level is greater than or equal to the Initial Level, investors will benefit from an Upside Participation Rate of 113%.
-If the Final Level is less than the Initial Level and a Knock-In Event has not occurred, investors will receive the principal amount of their securities multiplied by the sum of one plus the absolute value of the Underlying Return.
-If the Final Level is less than the Initial Level and a Knock-In Event occurs, investors will lose 1% of their principal for each 1% decline in the level Underlying from the Initial Level to the Final Level.
-You could lose your entire investment. - Senior unsecured obligations of Credit Suisse maturing April 1, 2022.
+- The securities do not guarantee any return of principal at maturity and do not provide for the regular payment of interest. - Subject to Early Redemption, if a Coupon Barrier Event does not occur on an Observation Date, we will pay a contingent coupon on the immediately following Contingent Coupon Payment Date at the Applicable Contingent Coupon Rate of 7.00% per annum during the 1st Step-Up Period (as defined below) and 10.00% per annum during the 2nd Step-Up Period (as defined below).
+If a Coupon Barrier Event occurs, no contingent coupon will be paid on the immediately following Contingent Coupon Payment Date.
+Contingent coupons will be calculated on a 30/360 basis from and including the Settlement Date to and excluding the earlier of the Early Redemption Date and the Maturity Date, as applicable. - We may redeem the securities, in whole but not in part, on any Early Redemption Date.
+No further payments will be made in respect to the securities. - Investors should (i) be willing to forgo dividends and the potential to participate in any appreciation of the Underlying and (ii) be willing to lose some or all of their investment if a Knock-In Event occurs.
+Sopior unsequend obligations of Credit Suisso, maturing, January 29, 2027.
+Any payment on the securities is subject to our - Senior unsecured obligations of Credit Suisse, maturing January 29, 2027.
 Any payment on the securities is subject to our ability to pay our obligations as they become due. - Minimum purchase of \$1,000.
-Minimum denominations of \$1,000 and integral multiples of \$1,000 in excess thereof. - The securities priced on March 29, 2017 (the "Trade Date") and are expected to settle on April 3, 2017 (the "Settlement Date").
+Minimum denominations of \$1,000 and integral multiples of \$1,000 in excess thereof. - The securities priced on January 26, 2017 (the "Trade Date") and are expected to settle on January 31, 2017 (the "Settlement Date").
 Delivery of the securities in book-entry form only will be made through The Depository Trust Company. - The securities will not be listed on any exchange.

 Investing in the securities involves a number of risks.
-See "Selected Risk Considerations" beginning on page 5 of this pricing supplement and "Risk Factors" beginning on page PS-3 of the accompanying product supplement.
+See "Selected Risk Considerations" in this pricing supplement and "Risk Factors" beginning on page PS-3 of the accompanying product supplement.